Instruments and Techniques

 - High Throughput Mass Spectrometry

-If you are interested in setting up an HTS/drug discovery project or utilizing our spectroscopic instruments please contact email@example.com.
+If you are interested in setting up an HTS/drug discovery project or utilizing our spectroscopic instruments please contact firstname.lastname@example.org.
 Assay development and screening typically require a significant financial and time commitment and advance discussions are needed to prepare for the project.
 This resource center is a shared facility supported by Weill-Cornell Medical College and Rockefeller University, and we welcome clients from those institutions.
-Due to a high demand for our services, we can only accept projects from outside institutions on a case-by-case basis.
+Due to a high demand for our services, we can accept projects from outside institutions only on a case-by-case basis.
 The HTSRC does not currently support research in conjunction with for-profit entities.